grownjs/grown/website/src/pages/docs/extensions/cli.md

 Now you can invoke this task using `grown words` or `node script.js words` depending on your installation.

+Formatting for task descriptions is enouraged to have its body indented with two spaces, to help readability.

 See: [built-in tasks](https://github.com/pateketrueke/grown/tree/master/packages/cli/bin/tasks) from CLI module

 ---